SCELSE - An Interdisciplinary Biofilm & Microbiome Research Institute of NTU and NUS

 What are microbiomes?

-Microbiomes refer to the collective microorganisms inhabiting a specific environment, including bacteria, fungi, viruses, and other microbes.
+Microbiomes refer to the collective microorganisms inhabiting a specific environment, they include bacteria, fungi, viruses, and other microbes.
 These communities interact with their surroundings and host organisms, influencing broader ecological and physiological processes.

 The importance of microbiomes